 There are countless types of allergies; each type has its own set of symptoms, which can range from mild to life threatening.

-Angioedema is the swelling of the deep layer of skin, also caused by your body’s release of antihistamines.
-Since angioedema is the result of an allergic reaction, it is usually seen in conjunction with hives.
+Angioedema is the swelling of the deep layer of skin, which can be caused by your body’s release of antihistamine.
+Angioedema is sometimes the result of an allergic reaction, and can be seen in conjunction with hives.
 Unlike hives, angioedema occurs primarily in the soft tissue, around the eyelids, mouth and genitals.

 Asthma is a chronic lung condition that causes inflammation and narrowing of the airways.
 It is characterized by shortness of breath, wheezing, coughing and chest tightness.
 Allergies are a frequent cause of asthma.